 What Is Customer Delight All About?

-Customer delight simply means to create outstanding experiences for people in an effort to create and nurture lasting relationships.
+Customer delight simply means to create outstanding customer experiences for people in an effort to create and nurture lasting relationships.
 It’s a way of thinking that goes beyond customer service.
 Delighting customers usually happens through the use of gifts, rewards, communication, and with the help of your team.

 Customer delight ideas are all about going above and beyond to: